Victoria Centre: History

 In 1997, the centre was extended to provide more retail space and allow the addition of a new anchor, House of Fraser.
 The rest of the centre was refurbished.

 In 2010, it was announced that the Victoria Centre would be expanded to compete with Westfield's nearby Broadmarsh Centre and new centres in Derby and Leicester.
 In November 2011, Capital Shopping Centres purchased the Broadmarsh Centre.
 The purchase prompted an investigation by the Office of Fair Trading and the Competition Commission, which was concerned the company's monopoly over the city's shopping centres could negatively impact competition.
 Following the purchase, the owners wished to begin the planned development of the Victoria Centre, but Nottingham City Council insisted that Broadmarsh must be their "priority" and offered £50 million towards its redevelopment.
 The deputy leader of Nottingham City Council said the council would withhold planning permission for the development of the Victoria Centre until they "see bulldozers going into the Broadmarsh Centre".

 In February 2013, the parent company, Capital Shopping Centres, changed its name to Intu.
 The centre was rebranded Intu Victoria Centre as part of the company's £25m nationwide rebrand.

 In 2013, plans were revealed for the centre to be refurbished.
 The refurbishment began in February 2014 and was completed in summer 2015.
 It was undertaken by Laing O'Rourke and features a new restaurant quarter in the clock tower area and new lighting, flooring, entrances, and toilet facilities.
 This is the second refurbishment of the centre since the last major refurbishment in 1997.
-There are plans for an extension to the centre to increase floor space, but these will not be considered until plans for Intu Broadmarsh have been submitted.
+There are plans for an extension to the centre to increase floor space, but these will not be considered until plans for Intu Broadmarsh had been submitted.

 Following Intu Properties plc entering administration in June 2020, a subsidiary of the company called Intu SGS received funding to take full control of the centre along with Lakeside, Braehead and Intu Watford.
 The transfer involved Global Mutual becoming asset manager of the centres and Savills serving as property manager.
 In November 2020, the centre's name reverted from intu Victoria Centre back to Victoria Centre.

 Victoria Centre Market

-On the first floor, opposite John Lewis, is Nottingham's largest indoor market, the Victoria Centre Market.
-It sells a range of goods, including fresh food, meat, and fish.
-There are also speciality stalls selling items such as books, jewellery, and haberdashery.
-The market is open from Monday to Saturday from 9:00 to 5:00 p.m.
+A market was situated on the premises from its opening in 1972 until 2025, located on the center's first floor, opposite John Lewis.
+It sold a range of goods, including fresh food, meat, and fish.
+There were also speciality stalls selling items such as books, jewellery, and haberdashery.

 In 2008 it won the award for the Greenest Market in the Midlands from the National Market Traders Federation.

+Nottingham City Council announced closure in December 2023, citing "falling customer numbers and increased costs" amongst their reasons.